Last Updated on July 16, 2021 by Grow with Bovees

 Once you have worked out these things, you will be able to work out how much power you need your unit to have and what sort of battery type / power pack life would suit you best.

-At that point you should be able to remove a lot of the potential options from our list and in the end it will probably be down to a matter of price and what you feel you can compromise on.
+At that point you should be able to remove a lot of the potential options from our list of cordless weed eaters and in the end it will probably be down to a matter of price and what you feel you can compromise on.

-If you can afford the Milwaukee 2725 -21HD then it’s a no-brainer, but if you are restricted by budget then there are plenty of other excellent options to choose from.
+If you can afford the Milwaukee 2725 -21HD then it’s a no-brainer, but if you are restricted by budget then there are plenty of other excellent cordless models to choose from.

-With the innovation surrounding the lithium-ion battery and the brushless motor, battery-powered string trimmers are fighting to close the gap on performance between them and their gas-powered cousins.
+With the innovation surrounding the lithium-ion battery and the brushless motor, battery-powered string trimmers are fighting to close the gap on performance between them and their gas-powered cousins or even corded electric string trimmers.

-Choosing a battery-powered tool is a great way to be a more environmentally friendly worker, too, thanks to their low emissions and low noise production.
+Choosing a battery-powered tool over gas powered trimmers or corded electric models is a great way to be a more environmentally friendly weed whacker, too, thanks to their low emissions and low noise production.